 Other funds provided by the DfE/ESFA for particular purposes within the Academy Trust's educational operations.
-Transfers of £14,454 from CIF grant to the restricted fixed asset fund represents contributions towards represents contributions towards long term leasehold property improvements.

 Other Government grants

 These consist of grants from Local Authorities and relate to higher needs grants and nursery grants for the 30 hours free provision.